How to write a topic sentence

 Step 4 – Polish your topic sentences

-The majority of topic sentences begin as basic assertions.
-However, you should edit them as you write to ensure that they correspond to the content of each paragraph.
+Most topic sentences start as simple statements, but it’s important to edit them as you write to ensure they align with the content of each paragraph.

 - A good topic sentence is detailed enough to offer a clear idea of what to expect from the paragraph but it should not be so detailed to reveal everything.